 As a sommelier and brewer, I have encountered various tactics used in sales and negotiation scenarios.
-One example of a highball tactic that comes to mind is when a or salesperson starts the pricing negotiation with an inflated initial offer, hoping that the customer will feel the need to negotiate for a lower price.
+One example of a highball tactic that comes to mind is when a wine or beer salesperson starts the pricing negotiation with an inflated initial offer, hoping that the customer will feel the need to negotiate for a lower price.

 In the world of wine, this tactic can be observed during wine auctions or when negotiating with distributors.
 For instance, I recall a time when I attended a wine auction where a rare vintage bottle was being sold.
 The auctioneer started the bidding with an incredibly high starting price, well above the market value of the wine.
 This highball tactic was employed to create a perception of exclusivity and prestige around the bottle, enticing potential buyers to engage in a bidding war.
 By setting such a lofty starting price, the auctioneer aimed to instill a sense of urgency and competition among the bidders, ultimately driving the final sale price higher.